ubarsc/rios/README.md

 welcome to it.
 It is licensed under GPL 3, as given in the file LICENSE.txt.

 To download the code, click on the Downloads tab above, and select the latest tarball.
-To see a rudimentary user guide, click the Wiki link.
-Prettier-looking Sphinx documentation is available at [rioshome.org](http://rioshome.org/)
+Sphinx documentation is available at [rioshome.org](http://rioshome.org/)

 Version release notes are also given here under the Wiki.